Starboy-Sharma/mongo-express/README.md

 This is an example API code for mongodb.
 I am using mongodb cloud atlas account.
 If you want to use this repo please don't forget to update config/keys.js file.

+<p> For understanding API structure you need to first understand the model design we are using for our todos API. </p>

-This API has following examples of MongoDB 	query
+<h2>This API has following examples of MongoDB 	query </h2>
 <li> Insert </li>
 <li> Update </li>
 <li> Delete </li>